 Example: (Smith, 2019, p.
 10) Every citation, regardless of the source type, should follow the same basic format: (Author, year, page).
 Include page numbers whenever possible to give your reader the exact location of your source.
+A useful rule of thumb is that you need to have a good reason not to include a page reference.
 If your reference runs over a range of pages it should look like this: (Smith, 2019, pp. 10-15).

 Citing More Than 3 Authors

 Example: (Smith et al, 2016, p.
 20).
 If the material you are referencing has more than 3 authors or more than 3 attributed creators you should abbreviate your citation for the sake of neatness.
 “Et al” is an abbreviation of et alia, the Latin phrase meaning “and others.”

 Example: (Irish Management Institute, 2020, p. xii).
 When there is no obvious author you can defer to the corporate author or the publisher.
 Internal company reports, for example, are rarely attributed to named individuals, and some books might only be attributable to their publisher if there is no named author or editor.

 It is rare for printed material not to include a publication or copyright date.
 Web content can be less clear.
 Web pages often include copyright and date information in the footer.
 Documents retrieved online might include similar information if you look at their file properties.
 If you are unsure of a date you can put it in square brackets, e.g. (Adams, , p.
 42).
 Another example is: (Adams, [198?]).
 If the date a web page is not clear you could attribute it without certainty to the current year, e.g. (Adams, ).